astronomer/astro-provider-ray/docs/CONTRIBUTING.rst

 #.
 Please create a `GitHub Issue <https://github.com/astronomer/astro-provider-ray/issues>`_ describing your contribution.
 #.
 Open a feature branch off of the ``main`` branch and create a Pull Request into the ``main`` branch from your feature branch.
 #.
 Link your issue to the pull request.
 #.
-Once developments are complete on your feature branch, request a review and it will be merged once approved.
+Once development is complete on your feature branch, request a review and it will be merged once approved.

 Test Changes Locally
 --------------------